awslabs/simplebeerservice/README.md

 You will need the following tools to get started today.

 1. An AWS account, of course!
-[Create one today!](https://aws.amazon.com/getting-started/)
+[Create one today!](https://aws.amazon.com/free/)
 2. A GitHub account.
 Need one?
 [Create one today!](https://github.com/join)
 3. The version control system Git.
 [Install here.](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 4. Recent version of Node.js installed.
 [Download here.](https://nodejs.org/en/download/)
 5. A text editor..
 I recommend Atom.
 [Download here.](https://atom.io/)

-That's it for the prereqs!
+That's it for the pre-reqs!
 Now, let's install all the pre-reqs setup.

 ### Installing a few crucial node packages.